tmalik8/ReactPlayground/README.REACT-ROUTER.md

 ## Your Task

-In this project `App.js` serves as our main page.
-Any additional component/page needs to be registered here.
+For this project React router is already set up for you.
+For this assignment `App.js` serves as our main page.
+Any additional component/page needs to be registered at `App.js`.
 Look at how we structured `App.js`.
 Here is what you need to do.

 - Create a Component in `components/interns` and name it `internNamePage`.
 - Customize your component/page however you want (add personal information etc).